 All electro-magnetic test methods are comparative.
 This means that the measured signal is compared with a characteristic curve that’s stored in the device.
 In order for the result to be correct, the characteristic curve must be adapted to the current conditions.
 This is achieved through calibration.

-Factors that greatly affect the results of a measurement include: the magnetic permeability of the base material, the shape of the sample and the roughness of the surface.
+Factors that greatly affect the results of a magnetic measurement include: the magnetic permeability of the base material, the shape of the sample and the roughness of the surface.
 Furthermore, the operator can also influence the result.

 The magnetic permeability indicates how well a material adapts to a magnetic field.
 Substances such as iron or nickel have high permeability.
 They become magnetized themselves and strengthen the magnetic field.

 Since the permeability is different for the metals and their alloys, the measuring device has to be recalibrated when the materials change.